kschuetz/kraftwerk/README.md

 # <a name="generators">Generators</a>

-A `Generator<A>` is a strategy for generating random value of type `A`.
-Several built-in `Generator`s are provided as static methods in `dev.marksman.kraftwerk.Generators`.
+A [`Generator<A>`](https://kschuetz.github.io/kraftwerk/javadoc/dev/marksman/kraftwerk/Generator.html) is a strategy for generating random values of type `A`.
+Several built-in `Generator`s are provided as static methods in [`dev.marksman.kraftwerk.Generators`](https://kschuetz.github.io/kraftwerk/javadoc/dev/marksman/kraftwerk/Generators.html).

 # <a name="license">License</a>